 In its Q3 2020 letter to shareholders, revealed it’d be testing a life insurance product over the following 90 days, and that it had established the Lemonade Life Insurance Agency.

 And ’s CEO Alan Lau said the company is moving into more complex, long-term policies such as life and wealth management.
 It hopes they’ll make up 20% of their business within four years – the company currently has around 50m active customers so we’re talking big numbers.

-If you’d like a more of an inside track on either business, I caught up with each a few months back:
+If you’d like more of an inside track on either business, I caught up with each a few months back:

-In other life innovation this week we saw RGAX announce the launch of Tngible, a wellness platform that helps life insurers better engage with customers by providing access to real-time data, health education, and personalised protection products.
+In other life innovation this week we saw RGAX announce the launch of Tngible, a wellness platform that helps life insurers better engage with customers by providing access to real-time data, health education, and personalized protection products.
 It’s a white label solution and definitely worth checking out if you’re in this space.

 Also, Bestow launched its Protect API, enabling companies to offer digital term life insurance coverage within their own apps or websites.
 This should definitely accelerate their distribution.
 Tomorrow, an online platform which helps users create wills, trusts and advanced healthcare directives, has already signed on as the first partner.